Skip to Main Content

 Ministry of Pacific Peoples

 New Zealand Disability Strategy.
-This guides the work of government agencies on disability issues from 2016 to 2026.
+This strategy guides the work of government agencies on disability issues from 2016 to 2026.
 It includes goals and objectives to help improve health outcomes for Pacific peoples.

 Health and Disability Commissioner (Code of Health and Disability Services Consumers' Rights) Regulations 1996.
 (NZ Legislation version)